prabhleenwinchester/project/README.md

-# project
+project
-assessment project smart pet food dispenser using arduino, rapaspberry pi
+Smart pet food dispenser
-# Pet Food Dispenser with Remote Monitoring
+Pet Food Dispenser with Remote Monitoring

-## Overview
+#Overview

-This project aims to create an automated pet food dispenser system with remote monitoring capabilities.
-The system uses weight sensors to monitor the food levels in both the pet bowl and the dispenser.
-When the food levels go below a certain threshold, the system sends notifications to the pet owner via SMS.
-The project combines an Arduino-based hardware setup with a Raspberry Pi for remote monitoring and control.
+The aim of this project is to make a smart pet food dispenser using Arduino and Raspberry Pi.
+The system uses scale body sensors to check the food levels in the food bowl and dispenser.
+When the food levels drop below 10gms in the bowl the LED light turns on and when the food levels drop below 50gms in the dispenser an SMS notification is sent to the phone.

-## Features
+#Features

-- Automatic pet food dispensing based on food levels.
+- Indication using LED when the food levels are low in the Bowl.
-- Real-time monitoring and notifications via SMS.
+- Real-time notifications using SMS.
-- Integration with Amazon Web Services (AWS) for data storage and analysis.
+- saving food levels in the S3 bucket
-- Customizable food level thresholds.
+- Thresholds can be changed.
-- Remote control using the Raspberry Pi and SSH.
+- controlled using SSH.

-## Components
+#Components

-- Arduino or Teensy (for sensor reading and control)
+- Arduino or Teensy2.0
 - HX711 Load Cell Amplifier
 - Weight sensors for pet bowl and dispenser
 - Raspberry Pi (for remote monitoring and notifications)